grandoba/lidarmaploader/README.md

 | 13x13       | 480         | 283         | 1351        |  0            |

 #### TEST 2
-* Load and save cloud and publish || load each time and publish?
+* Load and save cloud and publish -> successful

 ### ver3